wir3z/hubitat/owntracks-hubitat/README.md

 - SSID will only be used for presence detection when a member is within this radius from home
 	- Once the member exceeds this distance, SSID will no longer be used for 'present' and 'not present' detection.

-- Mobile App Location Performance (Android Only)
-    - Use GPS for higher accuracy/performance.
-NOTE: This will consume more battery but will offer better performance in areas with poor WiFi/Cell coverage.
-(Android ONLY)

 - Display Units
     - Select the slider to display all measurements in the Hubitat app in imperial units (mph, mi, ft) instead of metric units (kph, km, m)
     - All distances are stored in metric and may have minor rounding errors when converted to imperial for display.